 This is where I stayed for most of my trip.
 I actually thought the hostel was in Santa Marta before I arrived, only to find out it was in a small town outside of the city.
 But it was a great mistake to make!

 If you decide to stay in El Rodadero, there is one hostel I cannot recommend enough.
-It’s called Calle 11 Hostel and it’s by far the nicest hostel I’ve ever stayed in.
+It’s called Calle 11 Hostel and it’s by far one of the nicest hostels I’ve ever stayed in.
 The beds are comfortable, each bed has a privacy curtain, it’s own outlet, and it’s own light.
 The hostel has a pool, a kitchen, and pet tortoises and cats.
-The staff are super friendly and 24-hours.
-And, as I said, it’s only a 5 minute walk from the beach!
+The staff is super friendly and 24-hours.
+And, as I said, it’s only a 5-minute walk from the beach!
 If walking back at night, it’s a safe area.
 However, always make sure to have a healthy amount of caution.